Yunbo426/predrnn-pp/README.md

 # PredRNN++
 This is a TensorFlow implementation of [PredRNN++](https://arxiv.org/abs/1804.06300), a recurrent model for video prediction as described in the following paper:

-**PredRNN++: Towards A Resolution of the Deep-in-Time Dilemma in Spatiotemporal Predictive Learning**.
-Yunbo Wang, Zhifeng Gao, Mingsheng Long, Jianmin Wang and Philip S. Yu.
-ICML 2018.
+**PredRNN++: Towards A Resolution of the Deep-in-Time Dilemma in Spatiotemporal Predictive Learning**, by Yunbo Wang, Zhifeng Gao, Mingsheng Long, Jianmin Wang and Philip S. Yu.

 ## Setup
 Required python libraries: tensorflow (>=1.0) + opencv + numpy.\